 If you are concerned or wondering if your child may have autism, extensive scientific research demonstrates that early intervention and treatment can bring about positive outcomes for your child’s social and life skills development.

 Contact your family doctor or pediatrician and ask for a referral to a child development assessment clinic, such as Specialized Services for Children and Youth (SSCY Centre).

-From there, if your child is diagnosed with ASD, you can apply to gain access to St.Amant’s Autism Programs.
+From there, if your child is diagnosed with autism spectrum disorder, you can apply to gain access to St.Amant’s Autism Programs.

 Need a family doctor?
 The Family Doctor Connection line through Manitoba Health provides a listing of doctors in your community who are accepting new patients.

 To find a family physician in your area, call:

 Toll free: 1-866-690-8260

 The Child Development Clinic (CDC) provides assessment and referral support for preschool-aged children who may have developmental concerns.
 When families visit CDC, they may see one or several staff who specialize in child development – a developmental pediatrician, social worker, clinical psychologist, or other early childhood developmental specialists and/or therapists.

 My child was diagnosed with autism spectrum disorder.
 What services does St.Amant provide?

 You can apply for your child to participate in St.Amant Autism Programs after you have received a verifiable diagnosis of autism spectrum disorder.